htsiah/play-reactivemongo-crud/README.md

-play-reactivemongo-crud
+Reactivemongo for Play 2.3 Example
 =======================

-Reactivemongo for Play 2.3

 This example use the following:
 <ul>